Spot Kangaroos, Emu, Brolga, Koalas and other Australian animals on a beautiful walk through the Australian Journey

 During your visit, take some time to explore the old Chirnside Woolshed.
 Built in 1860, the sounds of days gone by still echo through this magnificent bluestone shearing shed.

-You may notice some changes to Australian Journey over the next few months as we complete a new Koala exhibit and begin construction on a free flight aviary for the crticially endangered Orange-bellied Parrot.
+You may notice some changes to Australian Journey over the next few months as we complete construction on a free flight aviary for the crticially endangered Orange-bellied Parrot.

 Discover the secret life of some of Australia’s most fascinating creatures in the Bandicoot Hideout.

 The Bandicoot Hideout is home to the critically endangered Eastern Barred Bandicoot, along with other local natives including Squirrel Gliders, Fat-tailed Dunnarts and the Tawny Frogmouth..

 In the hideout kids can check in with super spy, Baz the Bandicoot before setting off on their own spy own mission in Australian Journey to find out what happened to Baz and his friends.

 Designed especially for kids, there are clues and fun facts to be discovered throughout Australian Journey, along with an oversized Bandicoot nest to explore!